AshishKumar8271/GitTodo/README.md

-# Baweja Assignment - React Application
+# GitTodo - React Application

 A modern React application built with Vite, featuring a To-Do application and GitHub user search functionality.
 This project demonstrates the use of React functional components, Redux Toolkit for state management, and React Router for navigation.